Zamir-Khan/Personal-Chatbot/README.md

 ## Deployment

-The Chatbot project is designed for deployment on AWS Lambda using the Serverless framework.
-Follow these steps to deploy the project:
+The Chatbot project is deployed on AWS Lambda using the Serverless framework.
+Send a query on khanzamirhossain@yahoo.com for demo

-1. Install Serverless: `npm install -g serverless`

-2. Configure AWS credentials: Set up your AWS access and secret keys.

-3. Update AWS settings: Modify the `serverless.yml` file with your specific settings.

-4. Deploy: Run `serverless deploy` to deploy the application to AWS Lambda.

 ## Contributions and Issues